 - (c) have registered for an account with us.

 17.3.
 When we cannot provide our Will Writing Service to you.
-We cannot provide you with our Will Writing Service if:
+We cannot provide you

 - (a) you want your will to be governed by the law of another country or religious laws; or